StorjOld/sjcx-payments/README.rst

 	  Enter the last date for the payment duration period in YYYY-MM-DD format.
 2015-11-15 Calculating rewards...
 	  Open sjcx_rewards.csv to see rewards

+Running this script would add the farmer stats/rewards for the period (11/1/2015 - 11/15/2015) into rewards.db (located in data directory).

 Payment Formula